rohana96/SingleViewReconstruction/README.md

 ------

 ### (a) Camera calibration from vanishing points
-Here our goal is to compute camera instrinsic `K` from a triad of orthogonal vanishing points, assuming that the camera has zero skew, and that the pixels are square.
+Here our goal is to compute the camera intrinsic `K` from a triad of orthogonal vanishing points, assuming that the camera has zero skew and that the pixels are square.
 We annotate 3 pairs of parallel lines that are orthogonal to each other.

 #### Visualization of the annotations and vanishing points